miurahr/py7zr/README.rst

     but not work with original 7-zip because the original does not implement the feature.
   * ZStandard and Brotli is not default methods of 7-zip, so these archives are considered not to be compatible with original 7-zip on windows/p7zip on linux/mac.
+  * Deflate64 is optional codec.
+You need to install extension ``deflate64`` when install py7zr like ``pip install py7zr[deflate64]``.
+Because a deflate64 library is provided only for 64bit systems, you may get install error when using 32bit systems.

 Not supported algorithms
 ------------------------